ArnoVdH/photoblog/content/blog/2019/ubi_introduction.md

 ### Bad actors and the wrong reasons

 BI: a "neither left nor right issue"?
 A lot of potential, but also lots of possibilities to abuse the idea.
 To destroy the welfare state, to keep hierarchies in place, etc.
+A truly progressive interpretation should be

 ### Individualism

 Will a BI facilitate an egotistical society by focussing too much on individuality?

+## Conclusion

+BI is certainly not the panacea that some people try to make of it.
+It needs advocates on the left to defend it from being hijacked by people who'd use it to destroy social security.

 ## Further Reading